Poland–Serbia relations: Poles in Serbia

-There are documents on Polish officers participating in the First Serbian Uprising (1804-1813).
-In the second half of the 19th century, especially after the suppression of the January Uprising in Poland (1864), some 20 Polish doctors arrived in Serbia, most of which settled down and gave a great contribution to the development of medical culture in the renewed Serbian state.
-The League of Yugoslavia–Poland (Liga Jugoslavija-Poljska) was active in the Interwar period, aimed at economical and cultural cooperation with Poland.
-The League was not a diaspora organization, although it gathered also a small number of Yugoslav Poles at its seat in Uzun–Mirko's Street 5 in Belgrade, especially during national and Catholic holidays.
-Members of the League helped Polish soldiers and civilians who in autumn 1939 fled from Romania via Yugoslavia to the West.
-Immediately after World War II some tens of Polish women with their Serbian husbands arrived in Serbia; they had met at forced labor and concentration camps in Germany.
 The largest part of the Polonia (Polish diaspora) in Serbia is made up of women who married in Yugoslavia in the 1960s and 70s.
 During the Yugoslav wars, when Yugoslavia broke up, many Polish and their families either returned to Poland or emigrated to the West.
-According to the Embassy of the Republic of Poland in Serbia, there are around 1,000 Polish citizens living in Serbia.
+According to the 2022 Serbian census, there are 615 Poles in Serbia.
 These are individuals born in Poland, as well as their descendants from mixed marriages.
-Apart from Belgrade, larger numbers exist in Niš, Novi Sad, Kraljevo, Vrnjačka Banja and Subotica.
+Apart from Belgrade, larger numbers exist in Niš, Novi Sad, Kraljevo, Vrnjačka Banja, and Subotica.
 The only community regarded starosedeoci ("natives"), is the one inhabiting Ostojićevo in northern Serbia, having settled in the mid-19th century from the Wisła.

-Serbian people of Polish descent

-Serbian aviators Tadija Sondermajer and Stanislav Sondermajer, the youngest fighter in the Battle of Cer (1914), were of paternal Polish descent.
+Serbian aviators Tadija Sondermajer and Stanislav Sondermajer, the youngest fighter in the Battle of Cer in 1914, were of paternal Polish descent.
 Serbian officer and journalist Stanislav Krakov (1895–1968) had a father of Polish origin.
 Journalist and military analyst Miroslav Lazanski is of paternal Polish ancestry.
 Film director and political commentator Boris Malagurski is of distant paternal Polish ancestry.